huangyan1987/notes/scala.md

 args.foreach(println)
 for (arg <- args) println(arg)

-Tupes: are 1-based, so: tuple._1 for first
+Tuples: are 1-based, so: tuple._1 for first

 Maps:
 val m = Map("a" -> "alpha", "b" -> "beta") // The -> syntax creates a tuple of ("a", "alpha")